EPCCed/eidf-docs/docs/services/s3/getting-started.md

 aws_secret_access_key = <secret>
 ```

-Set the credentials file to be readable by you only (Linux users only):
+Set the credentials file to be readable by you only:

 ```bash
 chmod go-rwx .aws/credentials